Kasunyatan Mosque: History

 Kasunyatan Mosque is one of several mosques located around Old Banten; the other mosques are the Great Mosque of Banten and Masjid Kanari.
 There are remnants of other mosques in the area, such as the tower of the ruined Masjid Pecinan Tinggi, the already demolished Kraton Kaibon mosque, and the ruins of Koja Mosque.
 It is located outside the walled city of Surosowan Kraton, Old Banten.

 Kasunyatan Mosque was founded by Kyai Dukuh, the leader of the Islamic school of thought in Banten and the teacher of the Sultan Maulana Muhammad.
 Kyai Dukuh, who received the title Pangeran Kasunyatan, gave his name to the village and to the mosque.
 The mosque was built for the community of Islamic scholars in the Kasunyatan Village.
-There are differing opinions about the precise date that the mosque was founded, but it was during the reign of Maulana Yusuf, somewhere between 1570 to 1596.
+There are differing opinions about the precise date that the mosque was founded, but it was during the reign of Maulana Yusuf, somewhere between 1570 and 1596.